Reference: 443-HOE

 Rosehips are wild roses, whose rose hips are eaten in the fall, which are very rich in vitamin C.

-Niger, bird seeds rich in phosphorus and calcium.
+Niger seeds for birds rich in phosphorus and calcium.
 Niger seeds (or nyjer seeds) are fine seeds rich in oil.
 They come from the Guizotia abyssinica (also known as Guizotia oleifera).
-Niger is highly favoured by most birds, with goldfinches and siskins being particularly fond of them.
+Niger is highly prized by most birds, and goldfinches and siskins are particularly fond of it.

 Niger is one of the few bird seeds with a good calcium/phosphorus ratio.